Phantonia/Krypton/Specification/4_Datatypes.md

 | `String`   | `""`          |
 | `Bool`     | `False`       |

+## 4.3 Properties

+A property of a type is accessible from expressions of this type.
+It has a type and is read only.

-## 5.3 Type inference
+## 4.4 Type inference

 If an expression has a type, it may be assigned to a variable declaration which lacks the `As` clause.
-The type of the variable is said to be **inferred**.
+The type of the variable is said to be inferred.

 Inference works the following way:

 - If the whole expression is a function call, the type is inferred to be the return type of this function.
-- If the whole expression is an operation, the type is inferred to be the return type of the rightmost appearance of the operator with the lowest precedence.
+- If the whole expression is an operation, the type is inferred to be the return type of the rightmost appearance of the operator with the lowest precedence (leftmost, if this operator is `**`).
 - If the whole expression is a literal with a type (see <u>5.1 Datatypes of literals</u>), the type is inferred to be this literal kind's type.
-- If the whole expression is a read access to a variable, the type is inferred to be the type that this variable was declared with (or that was inferred for this variable)
+- If the whole expression is a read access to a variable, the type is inferred to be the type that this variable was declared with (or that was inferred for this variable).